 But with this success has come many challenges that have made it even more difficult to pave the way for other women in business.

-Traditionally, women have not fared as well as men in the workplace, with most women earning just three-quarters of what their male counterparts make — but that is only half the story.
+Traditionally, women have not fared as well as men in the workplace, with most women earning just three-quarters of what their male counterparts make.
+In reality, that’s only half of the story.
 For the last 20 years, more women have opted to start their own businesses than ever before, even outpacing men, and they have been thriving.
 The reality is that women can, and should, have a large presence in the business world.

 Women in Business Today

-According to a study by Babson College, businesses that have at least one woman in an executive seat tend to have much higher valuations than companies with all men in C-level positions.
-In fact, companies with a female executive are worth 64 percent more at first funding and 49 percent more at last funding than their all-male counterparts.
-With numbers like that it, is no wonder that the amount of early-stage investing in companies with at least one female executive has been growing over the past 15 years, tripling to 15 percent from a mere 5 percent, but there is still room to grow.
+According to a 2015 study by Babson College, businesses that have at least one woman in an executive seat tend to have much higher valuations than companies with all men in C-level positions.
+In fact, companies with a female executive are worth 64% more at first funding and 49 percent more at last funding than their all-male counterparts.
+With numbers like that, it’s no wonder that the amount of early-stage investing in companies with at least one female executive has been growing over the past 15 years, but there is still room to grow.